Royal Carmarthen Militia: Napoleonic Wars

-However, the Peace of Amiens was shortlived and the Carmarthen militia were re-embodied in March 1803 before marching off to Hampshire to do duty at Winchester.
+However, the Peace of Amiens was short-lived and the Carmarthen militia were re-embodied in March 1803 before marching off to Hampshire to do duty at Winchester.
 In July it was part of a militia brigade in camp at Stokes Bay, Gosport, where it was joined by a draft of supplementary militiamen from Carmarthen to increase its strength.
 The duties included boat and hospital guards round Gosport and Haslar, guarding prisoners-of-war, and manning Fort Blockhouse.
 In August the regiment moved across Portsmouth Harbour to the Portsmouth side, where it camped on Southsea Common, with detachments in Fort Cumberland and guarding prisoners-of-war at Portchester Castle.
 It then moved into winter quarters in Hilsea Barracks, providing sentries for Portsmouth town and the naval dockyard and arsenal, as well as manning Southsea Fort.

 Since 1799 the regiment had been unofficially calling itself the 'Royal Carmarthen', but on 23 April 1804 it along with 11 other Welsh militia regiments was officially granted the 'Royal' prefix, becoming the Royal Carmarthen Fuzileers (Fusiliers).

 In May 1804 the regiment returned to duties in Pembrokeshire, with its HQ at Haverfordwest.
 At this period it parade with a small train of artillery (probably a pair of 'battalion guns').
 In mid-June it marched to Exeter, and then to Bristol, where it provided guards for Stapleton prison.
+During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the Royal Carmarthens, with 508 men in eight companies under Lt-Col William Owen Brigstocke, were still stationed at Bristol as part of a brigade under Maj-Gen Josiah Champagné.

-In May 1806 it returned to Haverfordwest to relieve the Rutland Militia, leaving one company at Bristol.
+In May 1806 the regiment returned to Haverfordwest to relieve the Rutland Militia, leaving one company at Bristol.
 By January 1807 it had detachments at Tenby, Narberth, Milford Haven, and Aberystwyth, and was manning invasion warning beacons along the coast.
 In May that year it called in its detachments and was sent to Swansea to embark for crossing the Bristol Channel to Devon, reaching Kingsbridge Barracks on 24 June.
-In September newly-balloted men arrived from Carmarthento replace those who had volunteered for regiments of the line.
+In September newly balloted men arrived from Carmarthento replace those who had volunteered for regiments of the line.
 In October it marched to Plymouth where it spent the winter on prisoner-of-war duties at Mill Prison.
 By March 1808 it was back in the Bristol Garrison, then in July 1809 it was ordered to the north of England, first at Darlington, then alternating between Sunderland and Tynemouth Barracks in 1810–12.